S00414830/Lab2/Lab2/readme.md

 ## Executive Summary
 The purpose of Lab 2 was to learn about hardware is what you can touch.
 The major components are hardware, are desktop computers, laptop computers, mobile phones, tablet computers, e-readers, storage devices-flash drive, input devices like keyboards, mice, and scanners and output devices like printers and speakers.
-This summary includes hardware.
+This summary includes hardware and data representation forms.

 ## Hardware
 The major components are hardware, are desktop computers, laptop computers, mobile phones, tablet computers, e-readers, storage devices-flash drive, input devices like keyboards, mice, and scanners and output devices like printers and speakers.